 Waldorf Colors for the Days of the Week

-7 Benefits of Using the Color of the Day
+7 Benefits of Incorporating the Waldorf Color of the Day into Your Daily and Weekly Routines:

 Using the daily color and creating rhythm in the home (or classroom) can benefit the developing child in several ways.
 Add the colors of the week to your daily rhythm and weekly routine to help decrease tantrums and conflicts at home or school, make daily transitions a breeze, and help children learn, grow, and thrive!